X-International/Jodrine-Foundation/README.md

 - **Community Development:** We're committed to fostering economic empowerment and sustainable development in Mukusu Gomba.

 ## HOW TO GET INVOLVED
 1. **Donate:** Your financial support helps us fund our projects and make a lasting impact on the lives of those in need.
-Visit our [Website](https://www.jodrinefoundation.org) to contribute.
+Visit our website [jodrinefoundation.org](https://www.jodrinefoundation.org) to contribute.
 2. **Volunteer:** Join us as a volunteer and get involved in our programs.
 Contact us at [jodrinefoundation@gmail.com](mailto:jodrinefoundation@gmail.com) to learn more.
 3. **Spread the Word:** Follow us on social media and share our mission with your friends and family to help raise awareness.